LMAX-Exchange/disruptor-proxy/README.md

 GeneratorType
 -------------

-* `GeneratorType.JDK_REFLECTION` - uses `java.lang.reflect.Proxy` to generate a dynamic proxy that will add events to the !RingBuffer.
+* `GeneratorType.JDK_REFLECTION` - uses `java.lang.reflect.Proxy` to generate a dynamic proxy that will add events to the RingBuffer.
 Use this for minimal dependencies.
 * `GeneratorType.BYTECODE_GENERATION` - uses Javassist to generate classes that will add events to the RingBuffer.
 Use this for maximum performance.

 Performance